 - RX4 Storm: A cut rifle.
 A menu icon and a HUD icon remain.

 - Strela-3: A vehicle only rocket launcher.
 A menu and HUD icon remain.
-Interestingly the menu icon is named "menu_mp_weapons_strela_big" meaning weapons in the 1980's campaign weapons were once in multiplayer.
+Interestingly the menu icon is named "menu_mp_weapons_strela_big", implying that weapons in the 1980's campaign weapons were once available in multiplayer.

 - DTSRS: A scrapped sniper rifle.
-Two versions of menu icon, one big and one small remains.
+Two versions of its menu icon, one large and one small, remain.
 Probably replaced by the DSR-50.

 - M4: Seen in a promotional poster, but nowhere in the actual game.
-A very early menu icon (in both big and small sizes) has been found, however.
-Had it made it into the game, it would be the second time in the franchise that it appeared with it's standard carry handle as opposed to custom sights.
+A very early menu icon (in both large and small sizes) has been found, however.
+Had it made it into the game, it would be the second time in the franchise that it appeared with its standard carry handle as opposed to custom sights.
 Most likely replaced by the M27.

 Early Multiplayer Maps